Kona at Keahole KOA Airport Overview

 KOA Airport is located in the town of Keahole, on the island's west side, about seven miles northwest of Kailua-Kona, and is accessible via the access roadway extending from Queen Kaahumanu Highway.

 With a very long runway, and nearly 3 million passengers annually, Kona International Airport is served by a number of domestic and foreign airlines offering direct and connecting flights to all points of the globe.

 The passenger terminal at Kona International is divided into North & South Terminals, and is accessible via the Kupipi Street, a one-way loop enclosing public parking and rental car check-in facilities.
 In the center of the terminal complex is the Onizuka Memorial.

-Present and future Airport Developments: Under the the Kona Terminal Modernization Program, While some of the projects were already completed, ongoing projects do not involve the terminals.
+Present and future Airport Developments: Under the the Kona Terminal Modernization Program, some of the projects in the terminal were already completed, while ongoing projects do not involve the terminals.
 Long-term projects include relocation of the Onizuka Space Center, consolidating checkpoint to a central location - connecting it to North & South Terminals; add a new baggage carousel at South Terminal, install air-conditioning in hold rooms & new food court; expand terminal; add up to 5 new gates.